filswan/swan-client/README.md

 #### web-server

 web-server is used to upload generated Car files.
-Miner will download Car files from this web-server.
+Storage provider will download Car files from this web-server.
 The downloadable URL in the CSV file is built with the following format: host+port+path+filename, e.g. http://nbai.io:8080/download/<filename>

 #### ipfs-server

 ipfs-server is used to upload generated Car files.
-Miner will download Car files from this ipfs-server.
+Storage provider will download Car files from this ipfs-server.
 The downloadable URL in the CSV file is built with the following format: host+port+ipfs+hash, e.g. http://host:port/ipfs/QmPrQPfGCAHwYXDZDdmLXieoxZP5JtwQuZMUEGuspKFZKQ

 #### sender

 - **bid_mode:** [0/1] Default 1.
-If it is set to 1, autobid mode is on which means public tasks posted will receive automatically bids from miners and tasks will be sent automatically after auto bids.
-In contrast, 0 represents the manual mode as public tasks need to be bid manually by miners and sent manually.
+If it is set to 1, autobid mode is on which means public tasks posted will receive automatically bids from storage providers and tasks will be sent automatically after auto bids.
+In contrast, 0 represents the manual mode as public tasks need to be bid manually by storage providers and sent manually.
 - **offline_mode:** [true/false] Default false.
 If it is set to true, you will not be able to create Swan task on filswan.com, but you can still create CSVs and Car Files for sending deals
 - **output_dir:** Output directory for saving generated Car files and CSVs